mwgribben/abc-of-chairmanship/3_motions.markdown

 ### First motion called ‘original motion’

 The first motion which is brought forward on *any particular subject* is called the *original motion*.
 This distinguishes it from any amendments, or *amending motions* which may be moved later on that same subject.
 The chair should always refer to it by this name, not only for the sake of clearness, but to make their members familiar with the term.
-(But this does not mean that the motion which is dealth with under the first item on the agenda is the one and *only* original motion of the meeting.
+(But this does not mean that the motion which is dealt with under the first item on the agenda is the one and *only* original motion of the meeting.
 The agenda may be composed of a dozen separate items.
 Every *item* has its own separate debate, and consequently its own *original motion*.)

 ### Motions must be moved and seconded

 All motions must be moved and seconded; this principle should be embodied in the standing orders.
 The person proposing the motion is called the mover, and the person seconding it is called the seconder of the motion.
 Both mover and seconder must be present to pur forward their motion.
-Very rarely, and only in the case of small committees, should the principle of having a seconder be dispended with because it must be seen that an issue has at least some support to prevent the meeting's time being wasted.
+Very rarely, and only in the case of small committees, should the principle of having a seconder be dispensed with because it must be seen that an issue has at least some support to prevent the meeting's time being wasted.

 ### Relevance of motions